Nick Grouf: Spot Runner

 Grouf led the development of Spot Runner’s Malibu Media Platform, a marketplace for buying and selling national and regional ad time.
 Media buying agencies were concerned with the Malibu platform, which automated processes traditionally done through ad agencies, because “it would mean giving up their reason for being."

 In 2009, investor WPP filed an unsuccessful lawsuit against Spot Runner.
 WPP claimed that Spot Runner's founders made secondary sales without disclosure to other investors, and that the company, its outside directors, and its major venture capital investors facilitated those sales.
 WPP's lawsuit against the company was dismissed by a federal court in October 2009; in 2010 WPP refiled the suit and it was again dismissed.
 In 2011, in addition to other claims, the US 9th Circuit Court of Appeals dismissed all of the shareholder derivative claims, and the insurers decided to settle the dispute on confidential terms.
 Spot Runner's Malibu Media Platform was acquired by Harris Broadcasting Communications in 2011.

 Clementine Capital, Alpha Edison

 In 2011, Grouf founded Clementine Capital, a Los Angeles-based technology incubator.
 Through Clementine, Grouf has provided resources, capital and strategic guidance for independent entrepreneurs and early-stage companies in both the consumer and business-to-business sector.
 Among others, he has worked with The BabyBox Company, Loot Crate, and Fig, which was acquired by eBay.
-In 2013 he co-founded Pluto TV, and served as its founding chairman.
-Pluto was acquired by Viacom in January 2019 for $340M.

 In 2016, Grouf teamed with former Goldman Sachs technology banker Michael Parekh and venture capitalist Nate Redmond to form Alpha Edison, a venture capital fund.
 In May, The Los Angeles Times reported that Alpha Edison was raising $300 million to invest in startups in addition to a $30 million side fund.
 Alpha Edison has invested in companies including United Dwelling, which helps homeowners convert underutilized garages or backyards into affordable housing, and House Canary, which uses AI for residential real estate data and home valuation.